 Sarah’s research focuses on the Chinese legal system with a particular emphasis on legal policy, law making and enforcement as they affect the administration of justice in China.
-Her particular areas of research are contemporary Chinese administrative law, criminal procedure, labour, comparative law, and the law regulating social and economic rights.
-Sarah completed her PhD in 2004, entitled The Legal Field of Policing in China: Administrative Detention and Law Reform.
+Sarah’s particular areas of research are contemporary Chinese administrative law, criminal procedure, labour, comparative law and the law regulating social and economic rights.

 The Melbourne JD